Filippo Juvarra: Churches in Turin

-In 1714, Juvarra began to design the architectural works for which he is best known, when he was recruited to Piedmont where Victor Amadeus II of Savoy first employed him in a scenographic project, then elevated Juvarra to the position of chief court architect.
+In 1714, Juvarra began to design the architectural works for which he is best known, when he was recruited to the Duchy of Savoy, where Victor Amadeus II first employed him in a scenographic project, then elevated Juvarra to the position of chief court architect in Turin.

 In Turin, Juvarra designed the facade of the church of Santa Cristina (1715–1718), the church of San Filippo, the church of Santa Croce, the Basilica della Natività, and the chapel of San Giuseppe (1725) in the church of Santa Teresa.
 He also designed and built the church of the Blessed Virgin of the Carmine (1732-1736), where the space is concentrated around the central hall with the scenographic effect of light falling from above.
 He also helped decorate the interior of many churches in Turin.

-One of Juvarra's masterworks, the basilica church of Superga, was built in 1731 and rises at the top of a mountain overlooking the city of Turin.
-It was part-picturesque monument and part-royal mausoleum for the family of Savoy.
+One of Juvarra's masterworks, the Basilica of Superga, was built in 1731 and rises at the top of a mountain overlooking the city of Turin.
+It was part-picturesque monument and part-royal mausoleum for the House of Savoy.
 Reputedly, the site was chosen because of a vow taken here by the then duke, and future king, Victor Amadeus II of Savoy, as he surveyed the field of operations while defending the city from the besieging French armies during the Battle of Turin.
 Construction was arduous, and took over fourteen years, including two years to flatten the mountaintop; and at incredible cost and effort to bring the stones and supplies to the peak.
 Behind the church, a monastery was erected.
-The classical portico is appended to a centralized church with a highly vertical, seventy five meter, baroque dome; the latter creates a mountain atop a mountain effect.
+The classical portico is appended to a centralized church with a highly vertical, seventy-five metre, baroque dome; the latter creates a mountain atop a mountain effect.

 He also built other churches, including the bizarre, Borrominesque church of San Gregorio in Messina, Sicily.
 In Mantua, he added a tall buttressed dome to the Alberti church of Sant'Andrea.

 Palaces in Portugal

 The fame obtained in Piedmont led to demand for his talent and capacities at some of the richest noble and royal courts of Europe: in 1719 he was in Portugal, planning the palace at Mafra for King John V (1719–20), after which he travelled to London and Paris.

 The project of Filippo Juvarra for the Royal Palace of Lisbon was planned starting in 1719, as an ambitious palatial complex alongside the Tagus river in Lisbon.
-The project included not only a monumental royal palace for King John V and the Portuguese royal court, as well as a new cathedral for the Patriarch of Lisbon.
+The project included not only a monumental royal palace for King John V and the Portuguese royal court, but also a new cathedral for the Patriarch of Lisbon.

-During his stay in Portugal he also made schemes for the creation of a monumental lighthouse in Lisbon at the mouth of the Tagus River with the Atlantic Ocean.
+During his stay in Portugal he also made schemes for the creation of a monumental lighthouse in Lisbon at the mouth of the Tagus river with the Atlantic Ocean.